Champion Logo

 Champion Emblem

-In the first logo, the designers used a chopped typeface – smooth, even, and thin.
-In the second, they preferred a typeface from the handwritten category resembling Monoment.
+In the first logo, the designers used a smooth, even, thin typeface.
+In the second, they preferred a typeface from the handwritten category resembling Monement.

-If only red, black, and white prevailed in the early version of the emblem, dark blue was later added to it.
+If only red, black, and white prevailed in the early version of the emblem, dark blue was later added.

 FAQ